 Residual Value?
 What does it mean?

 The Residual Value is the resale value of the car at the end of your lease.
-Residual value is not determined by your car dealer, but can have an enormous impact on your lease payment.
+The residual is not determined by your car dealer, but can have an enormous impact on your lease payment.
 Residual values are used by banks to determine the risks, money factors and costs of car loans and leases.
-The residual value is determined by Lenders or Lessor because they are the ones who stand to either make or risk the money for leasing the car.
+The value is determined by Lenders or Lessor because they are the ones who stand to either make or risk the money for leasing the car.
 Banks may lose money on car leases if the residual value is higher than what they are able to sell the car for.
 There are automobile research companies, working on behalf of lenders who publish the residual values of every car model for every year.
 You can see that keeping a database of accurate residual values would be an enormous task.
 Residual value is stated as a percentage of the car’s original MSRP.
 For example: If a 2009 Subaru Legacy with an MSRP of $24,000 was estimated to be worth $16,000 after 3 years, the car’s 3-year residual value would be listed as .60 or 60% ($14,400/$24,000)

 Is it Better to have a Higher or Lower Residual Value?